nav33nb/ctf-report/ReadMe.md

     texlive-latex-extra

 # Step 4: Run Pandoc to convert Markdown to PDF (or other formats)
+# !!!
+MAKE SURE TO UNCOMMENT METADATA AT THE TOP OF THIS DOCUMENT !!!
 pandoc \
     --from markdown ReadMe.md \
     -o ReadMe_default.pdf